 Christopher Emerson, Ph.D. is a licensed clinical psychologist (PSY23147) in private practice since 2005.
-He provides psychotherapy for individuals, couples, and groups in a Los Angeles and Palm Springs, California-based private practice.
+He provides psychotherapy for individuals, couples, and groups in a Palm Springs, California-based private practice.

 Dr. Emerson is a graduate of Fielding Graduate University (www.fielding.edu) in Santa Barbara, California, an APA-accredited clinical psychology program.
 Chris completed his pre-doctoral practicum and internship at The Maple Counseling Center (www.tmcc.org) in Beverly Hills, California, which provides long-term psychodynamic psychotherapy in an outpatient community clinic setting.

 Dr. Emerson works to help patients explore and integrate spiritual and existential concerns as components of psychological and emotional well-being.
 His clinical focus is the treatment of individuals with anxiety and mood disorders utilizing psychodynamic and existential approaches, working with patients to help facilitate creative and spiritual growth, and working with couples to facilitate the revitalization of intimate relationships.
 Dr. Emerson is EMDR-trained, and also treats substance abuse, sexual compulsivity, and trauma.
 He facilitates a weekly psychodynamic process group for gay men.